 Frost Amphitheater, Palo AltoThe Frost Amphitheater (or Laurence Frost Memorial Amphitheater) is situated on the corner of Campus Drive and Galvez St.on Stanford University Campus in Palo Alto.
 The Frost opened in 1937 and since then has hosted a wide variety of university and other events including many performances by Bay Area bands in the late 1960's and early 1970's.
 The Grateful played at the Frost in the 1980's.

 Fugazi Hall, San FranciscoFugazi Hall, at 678 Green Street, was donated to the local community by John Fugazi, a local banker, in 1912.
 The hall is used for community events and meetings.
 Over the years it has also been a venue for poetry readings, comedy performances and music events.
 The upper floor of the building houses an exhibition of photographs portraying the history of the local Italian community.

 Note that Fugazi Hall appears to have been used for "studio" as well as live recordings.
 Both categories are included below.
 Note also that Fugazi Hall has been used for comedy recordings but these fall outside the scope of this discography.

 Gate Theater, Sausalito

 Glide Memorial Church in San Francisco became a rallying point for the counter culture in the 1960's.
 The Glide Memorial Church was the venue for a number of events promoted by the Diggers including the Invisible Circus in February 1967.
 Since the 1960's Glide Church has continued to provide support services for the poor and disenfranchised.
-These services include those provided by the Glide Foundation.
 The church, at the intersection of Ellis and Taylor Streets, was built between 1929 and 1931 on land purchased by Lizzie Glide.